-Can I swap a product I’d like to receive in my subscription?
+Can I swap the product I’d like to receive in my subscription?

-Please note: if you want to swap a product which is a lower or higher cost, you will be be notified in the account area what the difference is and we will adjust the amount we take on your next order.
+Please note: if you want to swap a product which is a lower or higher cost, you will be be notified what the difference is and we will adjust the amount we take.

-Can I add a product to my subscription?
+Can I add another product to my subscription?

-Yes, there are two ways to add a product to your subscription:
+Yes, there are two different ways to add a product to your subscription:

-Can I change the frequency of my subscription?
+Can I change the frequency of my subscription order?

-Yes, go to your account section of the Spiller & Tait website, click the button that says “Manage subscription” and follow these steps:
+Yes, you can go to the account section of the Spiller & Tait website, click the button called “Manage subscription” and follow these steps:

 Yes, you can cancel your subscription at any time.
-Go to your account section of the Spiller & Tait website, click the button that says “Manage Subscription” and follow these steps:
+Go to your account section of the Spiller & Tait website, click the button called “Manage Subscription” and follow these steps:

 Yes, you can skip your next order.
 Go to your account section of the Spiller & Tait website, click the button that says “Manage Subscription” and follow these steps:

-Can I use a coupon code for subscriptions?
+Can I use a coupon code for subscription orders?

 Yes, you are able to use coupon codes for Spiller & Tait’s Subscriptions.